moldyn/MoSAIC/README.md

 > in proteins*,
 > in preparation

-We kindly ask you to cite these articles if you use this software package for published works.
+We kindly ask you to cite this article in case you use this software package for published works.

 ## Features